-Ask yourself, how many minutes of instruction does your child get per week at their academic level in each subject area?
-How engaged, happy, and interested is your child?
+Ask yourself, how engaged, happy, and interested is your child at school?
 Does your child desperately need acceleration in one or more subjects?
-What are similar ability children learning in other parts of the country, where differentiated instruction for the gifted is normal?
+What do children learn in other parts of the country, where differentiated instruction for the gifted is normal?

 Are you satisfied with your answers?
+Your child is not getting any younger.
 Ready to make a change?
-MAGE may be your best option in the City of Chicago.
+MAGE may just be your best option in the City of Chicago.

-Teachers are trained in gifted education and differentiation.
-Core teachers hold Master's degrees or higher.
+Teachers are trained in gifted ed and differentiation.
+Core teachers hold Master's degrees +.